Shack T-Shirt

 Green Slime presents Shack Waterpistol high quality black T-Shirt.

-Waterpistol is the second studio album by the English alternative rock band Shack.
-The album was recorded in 1991, but its release was delayed due to a studio fire which destroyed the master tapes.
-During the period between the album’s recording and release, the band broke up and frontman Mick Head became addicted to heroin.
+Waterpistol is the sophomore album by British alt-rock band Shack.
+Though it was initially recorded in 1991, its release faced significant setbacks after a fire at the studio destroyed the original master tapes.
+In the time between finishing the album and its eventual release, the band disbanded.

 We have used the typography of his fable sessions album and added an original psychedelic typography with pistol shape.